 We are committed to providing service to the numbers of students seeking assistance.
 There is a high demand for personal counseling services.
 A missed appointment impacts another student who could have taken the slot.
 Please be responsible.
 The cancellation policy is a 24-hour advanced notice.

-Please note: We understand that life happens.
-If you miss an appointment without giving notice within 24 hours, you will be reminded.
+Please note: If you miss an appointment without giving notice within 24 hours, you will be reminded.
 If you should miss a second appointment without notice, you automatically forfeit your opportunity for personal counseling services, and will have to wait until the following semester.

 Students are invited to explore a wide range of issues during personal counseling sessions, such as: